 To promote the sport of angling and introduce others to the sport and the obligations associated with being a responsible angler.

 To advocate for clean and pollution free watersheds through responsible recreational and conservation practices, public education, practicing sound scientifically based programs and cooperation with local, state and federal environmental authorities.

-Mark Wilde of Uncle Jammer’s Guide Service was the winner.
-Congratulations Mark.
+Mark Wilde of Uncle Jammer’s Guide Service was presented with the rod by Paul and Gerry.